 3. Overhead Press To Add Muscle To Skinny Shoulders.

 The overhead press engages the anterior deltoids, lateral deltoids, posterior deltoids, triceps, and upper pectorals.
 This makes the overhead press excellent for hardgainers to develop broad shoulders.
-The ideal grip width to maximise shoulder activation is shoulder-width apart, with elbows tucked towards the torso.
+The ideal grip width to maximize shoulder activation is shoulder-width apart, with elbows tucked towards the torso.

 This is another great compound pushing exercise, focusing on the shoulder rather than the chest.